mrdoob/three.js/threejs/lessons/threejs-billboards.md

 calculate if the object fits in the camera's view is not taking into account that the very edges of the object will end up dipping outside area we calculated.
-We could compute how to make 100% of the box fit but that would waste space as well so instead we just *fugde* it.
+We could compute how to make 100% of the box fit but that would waste space as well so instead we just *fudge* it.

 Then we render to the render target and remove the object from the scene.